 She’s grateful to be able to count on support from TQP in the future, but if she needs extra help that the group can’t provide, she would do the same again, if she had to.
 “I would find some other way,” she said.
 “Whether selling my body or doing whatever I had to do to get the money.”

 Renters who enjoyed some measure of protection are now at risk of eviction since the moratoriums on eviction are coming to an end at both federal and local levels.
-In the coming months, up to 28 million people could be thrown out of their homes, according to estimates by Emily Benfer, a law professor who has collaborated with the Eviction Lab.
+(On September 4, an order issued by the Centers for Disease Control and Prevention came into force that appeared to bar evictions until the end of the year.
+However, the order only has force if tenants provide a written declaration, under pain of perjury, of financial hardship and risk of homelessness; it also provides no rent relief to tenants; nor does it prevent landlords from charging interest on arrears or using available legal measures to collect unpaid rent after the order expires, on December 31.)
+In practice, many tenants no longer have protection from eviction, and in the coming months, up to 28 million people could be thrown out of their homes, according to estimates by Emily Benfer, a law professor who has collaborated with the Eviction Lab.

 “While eviction is a threat for people with resources, the risk of homelessness is much bigger for people at the bottom of the ladder,” Goldstone said.
 “For low-income people of color, this has been a crisis.
 The scale and scope and magnitude in this country is likely going to be in the coming months something that we’ve never seen before.”